Jellonator/Bit-Assembly/doc.md

 ### Binary operators ###
 Bits can be operated on using OR, XOR, AND, etc.
-All of these instructions take the format `and destination, op1, op2` where op1 and op2 are values of the same length, and destination is a pointer with either the same length as op1 and op2 or a length of 1.
+All of these instructions take the format `and [destination], [op1], [op2]` where op1 and op2 are values of the same length, and destination is a pointer with either the same length as op1 and op2 or a length of 1.

 ### ADD and SUB ###
 Bits can be operated on with the arithmetic operators such as ADD and SUB.
-ADD and SUB both take the format `add destination, op1, op2` where destination is a pointer, op1 and op2 are values, and destination, op1, and op2 all have the same size and are all bytes.
+ADD and SUB both take the format `add [destination], [op1], [op2]` where destination is a pointer, op1 and op2 are values, and destination, op1, and op2 all have the same size and are all bytes.

 The ADD operator will take the values of op1 and op2, and add them together:
 ```asm